uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 const filteredArray = array.filter((val) => val !== undefined) as string[];
 ```

-However instead of yelling at the TypeScript compiler that we know better, we can choose a better way and write a user-defined type guard:
+However, instead of yelling at the TypeScript compiler that we know better, it's more productive to write a user-defined type guard:

 ```ts
 function isString(val: string | undefined): val is string {